gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

     |4|0.666667|0.413793|0.296296|0.333333|0.678571|
     |5|0.000000|0.103448|0.074074|0.333333|0.357143|

-3. Dot product to get the weight of rating on each category according to stakeholder's favourite list
+3. **Recommendation Component** - Dot product to get the weight of rating on each category according to stakeholder's favourite list.

     |Category|Weighted Rating|
     |---|---|